documentationfor yFiles for HTML 3.0.0.1

 })

-This works for most yFiles for HTML styles, though depending on the style and the DOM elements it creates, you need to apply different CSS rules.
-For example, a PolylineEdgeStyle not only has a stroke property but usually no fill because it is rendered with an SVG path element.
+This works for most yFiles for HTML styles.
+However, depending on the style and the DOM elements it creates, you may need to apply different CSS rules.
+For example, a PolylineEdgeStyle typically has a stroke property but no fill because it is rendered with an SVG path element.

 Some styles also create more specific CSS classes for child elements of the visualization if the cssClass property is defined.
 For more information, see the dedicated documentation for the following styles: